-Mahershala Ali Is Now the 12th Actor to Win Multiple Oscars in Close Succession.
-Here Are the Others
+Mahershala Ali Is the 12th Actor to Win Multiple Oscars in Close Succession

 Mahershala Ali just joined a very small club.
-At the 91st Academy Awards on Sunday, he won the Actor in a Supporting Role award for portraying the late pianist Don Shirley in Green Book, the same award he won two years ago for his role in Barry Jenkins’ Moonlight.
-This feat — winning multiple Oscars in the close succession of four years or less — has only happened eleven times before.
+At the 91st Academy Awards on Sunday, he won the Actor in a Supporting Role award for his portrayal of the late pianist Don Shirley in Green Book, the same award he won two years ago for his role in Barry Jenkins’ Moonlight.
+This feat — winning multiple Oscars in the span of four years or less — has only happened eleven times before.

 Beyond this metric, Ali made Oscars history: He is only the second person of color to win multiple Academy Awards for acting.
 The only other non-white actor who won multiple Oscars over the near-century of ceremonies is Denzel Washington, who won for his supporting role in 1989’s Glory and leading role in 2001’s Training Day.
-According to a 2016 TIME lab, only 6.4 percent of acting nominations had gone to non-white actors.
+According to a 2016 TIME labs report, only 6.4 percent of acting nominations had gone to non-white actors.

 Before Ali’s win, of the eleven actors to win multiple awards in four years or less, all are white; six of the winners are women.
 Here are all the actors who won multiple Academy Awards in four years or less.